1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/isml.md

 - Uses the `<isinclude>` tag to use templates inside other templates
 - Any page variable from the encompasing template is available in the included template

+## Remote Includes

+- It's used to call another controller route and include it's rendered HTML on the current page
+- Ex: `<isinclude url="${URLUtils.url('Cart-MiniCart')}"/>`
+- It allows to use different caching for different components of the page
+- It uses the `dw.web.URLUtils`
+- No parameters get passed to the caled controller when using a remote include.
+There are methods in the URLUtils class that allows for that
+    - Ex. homePage.isml is cached for 24hs.
+It uses a remote include for the minicart which is not cached

 ## Localize ISML Templates

 - templates/default has templates used by the default locale